 There is a limit to the time assigned to you, and if you don’t use it to free yourself it will be gone and will never return.

 Death is our only certainty.
 Every day we waste is a day we never get back.
-Once we grasp this fact – death becomes a friend to keep us in the moment.
-The trivial keeping us up all night, no longer has that power over us.
+Once we grasp this fact – death becomes a friend to keep us in the present.
+The trivial keeping us up all night no longer has that power over us.
 Hearing deaths tick, helps us to act with purpose, love and action.

 We control our emotions.